DataTools Anti-Human Trafficking

 At DataTools, we recognise that slavery and human trafficking can occur in many forms, as considered in the Modern Slavery Act.
 This can include slavery, servitude, human trafficking, forced marriage, forced labour, debt bondage, child labour, and deceptive recruiting for labour or services.

-DataTools is fully committed to operating responsibly and establishing and adhering to the highest ethical standards.
+While we believe the risk of modern slavery in our supply chains is low (due to the nature of our services), DataTools remains fully committed to operating responsibly and establishing and adhering to the highest ethical standards.
 We will not tolerate any forms of slavery or human trafficking in our business.

 Our structure, operations and supply chain